-In December 2019, the Company completed a flow-through private placements issuing an aggregate of 1,016,666 flow-through shares (Note 13(b)) at a price of \$0.15 per share for gross proceeds of \$152,500.
+In December 2019, the Company completed a flow-through private placement issuing an aggregate of 1,016,666 flow-through shares at a price of \$0.15 per share for gross proceeds of \$152,500.
 The Company recorded a flow-through liability of \$29,992 in connection with the flow-through private placements, which was calculated based on an estimated premium of approximately \$0.029 per flow-through share issued.